marcinjahn/technology-notebook/src/docs/dev-tools/kubernetes/meaning.md

 automatically restart it.
 If hardware node fails, K8s will move the apps to different nodes.

-DIfferent cloud providers offer Kubernetes making it **a standard way of deployment**.
+Different cloud providers offer Kubernetes making it **a standard way of deployment**.

 Kubernetes is like **an operating system for a cluster**.
 Kubernetes provides